1937 FA Cup final: Pre-match

 Sunderland were seen as much stronger in attack than in defence.
 They were the third-highest scorers in the First Division that season but had the third-worst defensive record, and had failed to keep a single clean sheet away from home in the League.
-Their undisputed star player was their 23-year-old captain and inside-right, Raich Carter, who was described by his England team-mate Stanley Matthews as "a man who could lay claim to football genius".
+Their undisputed star player was their 23-year-old captain and inside-right, Carter, who was described by his England team-mate Stanley Matthews as "a man who could lay claim to football genius".
 Carter had won his first England cap three years before and led a Sunderland attack that had scored over a hundred goals in the 1936–37 season.
-Their other leading players included the centre-forward Bobby Gurney, who had also been capped by England and who went on to become the leading goalscorer in the club's history, and the Scottish international inside-left Patsy Gallacher.
+Their other leading players included the centre-forward Gurney, who had also been capped by England and who went on to become the leading goalscorer in the club's history, and the Scottish international inside-left Gallacher.
 The club's 19-year-old goalkeeper, Johnny Mapson, who had been signed after the sudden death of Jimmy Thorpe the previous year, was set to become the youngest goalkeeper to appear in a Wembley FA Cup final.
 Charlie Thomson was the second half-back of that name to play for Sunderland in the Cup final, after his namesake who had appeared in 1913.

 Carter's wedding took place five days before the final.
-The week before, he and Preston's centre-forward Frank O'Donnell had faced each other in the Home Championship, when O'Donnell scored on his debut as Scotland overturned a half-time deficit to beat England 3–1 in front of an international record crowd of more than 149,000.
+The week before, he and Preston's centre-forward O'Donnell had faced each other in the Home Championship, when O'Donnell scored on his debut as Scotland overturned a half-time deficit to beat England 3–1 in front of an international record crowd of more than 149,000.
 Preston's left-back Andy Beattie also played for Scotland in the match.
 O'Donnell was the spearhead of a North End team that also included his brother Hugh and that was dominated by Scottish players.
 Their sole England international was Joe Beresford, who had won a single cap three years previously.
 Even though they had finished below Sunderland in the League, Preston were considered by some reporters to be the better balanced and organised team, especially away from home, although their goalkeeper George Holdcroft was absent from the Wembley side because of a hand injury.